 On October 5, 1789, English Arctic explorer, scientist and clergyman William Scoresby was born.
 Scoresby pioneered in the scientific study of the Arctic and contributed to the knowledge of terrestrial magnetism.

-William Scoresby studied natural philosophy and chemistry at Edinburgh University.
-However, already as a child, he made his first voyage with his father, an Arctic whale fisher.
-In 1806 Scoresby accompanied his father as chief officer of the whaler Resolution when on 25 May 1806, he succeeded in reaching 81°30′ N. lat.
+William Scoresby was born on October 5, 1789, at Cropton, near Whitby, England, the son of William Scoresby, a master mariner.
+At the age of 10 William Scoresby made his first Arctic whaling voyage aboard his father’s ship, the Resolution, which he later commanded in 1811.
+He studied natural philosophy and chemistry at Edinburgh University.
+However, in 1806 Scoresby accompanied his father again as chief officer of the whaler Resolution when on 25 May 1806, he succeeded in reaching 81°30′ N. lat.
 (19° E. long), for twenty-one years the highest northern latitude attained in the eastern hemisphere.

-In 1807, Scoresby also began studying meteorology and natural history of the polar regions, for instance he observed snow and crystals.
-For his Scoresby was elected a member of the Wernerian Society of Edinburgh.
+In 1807, Scoresby undertook a voyage to survey and chart the Balta Sound in the Shetland Islands.
+Afterward he served with the fleet at Copenhagen.
+He left the navy a year later and became acquainted with Joseph Banks, who introduced him to other scientists of the day.
+The same year Scoresby began studying meteorology and natural history of the polar regions, for instance he observed snow and crystals.
+For these achievements Scoresby was elected a member of the Wernerian Society of Edinburgh.
 In 1811, Scoresby was appointed to command the Resolution and during his voyage two years later, he established for the first time the fact that the polar ocean has a warmer temperature at considerable depths than it has on the surface.

 At Queens’ College Cambridge, Scoresby began studying theology, earning his Divinity degree in 1839.
-After his Journal of a Voyage to the Northern Whale Fishery, including Researches and Discoveries on the Eastern Coast of Greenland was published in Edinburgh, Scoresby was elected fellow of the Royal Society and he was announced honorary corresponding member of the Paris Academy of Sciences.
+He was ordained already in 1825, and for two years he was curé of Bessingby, near Bridlington Quay, in the north of England.
+He became successively chaplain of Mariners Church, Liverpool (1827-32), incumbent of Bedford Chapel, Exeter (1932-39), and vicar of Bradford (1839-47).
+After his Journal of a Voyage to the Northern Whale Fishery, including Researches and Discoveries on the Eastern Coast of Greenland was published in Edinburgh, Scoresby was also elected fellow of the Royal Society and he was announced honorary corresponding member of the Paris Academy of Sciences.

 References and Further Reading: